 - Wound care

-- Assistance with recovery from illness or injury
+- Assistance with recovery from illness, surgery, or injury

 - Monitoring of medical equipment

 Note that there may be some overlap in the provision of in-home care services.
-For example, a home health care company may also provide non-medical homemaker and personal care services if you identify a need for household assistance in your care plan.
+For example, a home health care company may also provide nonmedical homemaker and personal care services if the need for household assistance is identified in a senior’s care plan.